 From neoliberalism, towards a humanist economy

-In the early afternoon the discussion was held: «From neoliberalism, towards a humanist, supportive, inclusive, cooperative and nonviolent economy".
+In the early afternoon the conversation took place: “From neoliberalism, towards a humanist, supportive, inclusive, cooperative and nonviolent economy".

 It was in charge of Dulce Umanzor, Jose Rafael Quesada, Gustavo Fernández, Rafael López and Eva Carazo, all of Costa Rica who gave a critical vision of the neoliberal economic model that Costa Rica has addressed without effectively responding to all sectors of the population.